 Dr Dwayne Ryan Menezes is the Founder and Director of Polar Research and Policy Initiative, where he is responsible for overall management, business development, government relations and strategic partnerships.
 He also serves as the Unit Lead for its Geopolitics and Security Unit and its Small States Engagement Forum.

-Dr Menezes has also liaised with various governmental, intergovernmental and non-governmental actors in advancing human security and protecting and preserving cultural heritage under threat in the Middle East and North Africa.
+Dr Menezes is also the Founder and Director of the Westminster-based international affairs think-tank Human Security Centre (HSC).
+Over his tenure as Director, he has served as the Principal Coordinator of PRISM, a Europe-wide consortium of think-tanks and universities working to address radicalisation within the EU.
+He has also liaised with various governmental, intergovernmental and non-governmental actors in advancing human security and protecting and preserving cultural heritage under threat in the Middle East and North Africa.
 In 2014, he initiated the widely-publicised letter to Prime Minister David Cameron, calling for urgent action to protect religious and ethnic minorities under threat in Iraq and Syria, that was co-signed by the Prince of the Yazidis and several British Lords, MPs and prominent media figures.
 In 2015, he was one of the 25 UK delegates at the UK-Egypt High-Level Experts Meeting on ‘Preserving Egypt’s Cultural Heritage’ in Cairo organised by the AHRC (UK) and STDF (Egypt) to explore ways of combating the looting and illegal trafficking of stolen antiquities.
-He also contributed to the HSC report aimed at informing the UK Government’s forthcoming Strategic Defence and Security Review and National Security Strategy.
-In 2016, Dr Menezes moderated a panel discussion in the House of Lords – hosted by Lord Alton and the APPG on International Religious Freedom – on the status of religious minorities in Iraq and Syria; surveyed the history of the engagement of Commonwealth Secretaries-General with human rights for the Commonwealth Human Rights Initiative; and served as principal coordinator of PRISM, a Europe-wide consortium of think-tanks and academic institutions working to address radicalisation within the EU.
+He also contributed to the HSC report aimed at informing the UK Government’s Strategic Defence and Security Review and National Security Strategy; chaired a panel discussion in the House of Lords – hosted by Lord Alton and the APPG on International Religious Freedom – about recognising the atrocities in Iraq and Syria as constituting genocide; surveyed the history of the engagement of Commonwealth Secretaries-General with human rights for the Commonwealth Human Rights Initiative; and chaired a session at the UN Human Rights Council on global supply chains in the electronics industry and human rights.